w3c/web-advertising/success-criteria.md

 #### Interests of Society

--   Diversity of publishers that protect
+-   Diversity of publishers that protects:

     -   Freedom of expression to represent minority voices

         -   Free elections protected against foreign manipulation

-        -   While free speech requires allowing speech not approved of by the majority, we can label political speech by nationality of author and whether it is endorsed by one or more candidates Freedom of the press to enable watch-dog reporting on important issues and combat fake news
+            -   While free speech requires allowing speech the majority does not approved of by the majority, we can label political speech can be labeled by with nationality of the author’s nationality and whether it is endorsed by one or more candidates

+        -   Freedom of the press enables watch-dog reporting on important issues and combats fake news

     -   Freedom of information to provide fast, easy access to internet-enabled content for all

-        -   Cost-free access to enable all to access, regardless of economic means
+        -   Cost-free access enables all to access, regardless of economic means

-        -   Freedom from self-censorship due to content consumption being associated with directly-identifiable, offline identity
+        -   Freedom from having to self-censor for fear of content consumption being associated with directly-identifiable, offline identity

 -   Free-market economies rely on competition, and competition benefits from lower barriers to entry for industry newcomers

-    -   Competition benefits from
+    -   Competition benefits from:

-        -   low barriers of entry for people to start new businesses and compete against existing incumbents
+        -   low barriers of entry for individuals to start new businesses and compete against existing incumbents

-        -   market actors having choices over which organizations they can work with
+        -   market actors having choices regarding which organizations they can work with

         -   interoperable standards of communication and ease of data exchanges among market actors

         -   Transparent pricing and fees to ensure markets are operating fairly

--   Appropriate remedies for members of society harmed by other entities
+-   Appropriate remedies for members of society harmed by other entities:

     -   Fines